henophilia/henophilia.org/content/index.md

 Henophilia encourages those for whom "god is dead" (atheists) to not equate this sentiment with the rejection of all practices which are normally considered religious or spiritual.
 After all, while some of the current world views have many issues (e.g. wars, power centralization, control, dogmatism, intolerance, manipulation), they can also have positive effects on people's lives (e.g. community, belonging, ethical guidance, hope, routines, support in grief).
 The aim is to iteratively develop new and adjust existing societal structures and tenets through strategic, consensual, wisdom-based tweaks which **foster the psychologically positive effects of beliefs** and **discontinue the propagation of their negative effects**.
 Through the One, all beliefs, religions, philosophies, world views etc. can be seen and can see themselves as striving to **unify** humanity with itself and with nature instead of dividing it further.
 Henophilia is thus also related to [eclecticism](https://en.wikipedia.org/wiki/Eclecticism) and [syncretism](https://en.wikipedia.org/wiki/Syncretism).

 Henophilia cannot have "leaders", "prophets" or any other people making statements which would have more "authority" than others or which would even claim to be legitimized by any external divinity, as divinity is not seen as external anyway.
 The path towards flourishing (striving towards love, trusting in the self) is always individual, and in combination with the ability to conceive a [theory of mind](https://en.wikipedia.org/wiki/Theory_of_mind), it can spread [autopoietically](https://en.wikipedia.org/wiki/Autopoiesis).
 Of course there can be more concrete groups of individuals where a certain hierarchy and distribution of roles might simply be useful, trust-enhancing and productive.
 But henophilia overall is decentralized and without large-scale power hierarchies by definition.

+Henophilia is fundamentally [humanist](https://en.wikipedia.org/wiki/Humanism), but not in an [anthropocentric](https://en.wikipedia.org/wiki/Anthropocentrism) sense, but instead embracing the unity of humanity and the nature it lives in.
+A closely related term is [ecohumanism](https://ecohumanism.co.uk/joe/ecohumanism).

 Henophilia strives to stimulate the creation of [morally universalist](https://en.wikipedia.org/wiki/Moral_universalism) tenets.
 After for a long time, some belief and value systems have developed to be morally incompatible with each other, henophilia motivates the **radical, limitless willingness and openness** to overcome these sometimes deeply engrained dichotomies and instead transition to a dialogue akin to "I find something to be morally right.
 You find the same thing to be morally wrong.
 So how can we understand each other and subsequently expand our view of morality to unify our counterpositions?".